What Is Ethanol?

 Ethanol is a natural (and safe) octane booster.
 The more ethanol blended into traditional gasoline, the higher the octane.

-E10, a blend of 10 percent American Ethanol, is the most widely available ethanol blend and warranted by all automakers.
+E10 is a blend of 10% ethanol and is the most widely available ethanol fuel blend, warranted by all automakers.

-E15 is a blend of 15 percent American Ethanol (also known as Unleaded88 or UNL88).
-E15 is approved for use in all standard vehicles model year 2001 or newer.
-E15 can also be used in all flex fuel vehicles year-round.
+E15, a blend of up to 15% ethanol, is approved for use in all standard vehicles model year 2001 or newer and can be used in flex fuel vehicles year-round.
+E15 is sometimes called Unleaded 88 or UNL88—but those are just different names for E15

 To find E15 near you, visit www.UNL88.com

-E85 is a blend of up to 85 percent ethanol (minimum 70 percent) that is approved for use in flex fuel vehicles only.
-E85 pumps are typically identified with a yellow hose and/or yellow nozzle.
+E85 is a higher blend of up to 85% ethanol (minimum 70%).
+It is approved for flex fuel vehicles only, and its pumps are typically marked with a yellow hose and/or yellow nozzle.

 To find E85 near you, visit www.GetBiofuel.com

-About one in seven Nebraskans is driving a flex fuel vehicle (FFV) and many don’t even realize it.
-A FFV can operate on any blend of American Ethanol from E10 up to E85 (85 percent ethanol) – and you can fill up with any blend in any amount at any time.
+About one in seven Nebraskans drives a flex fuel vehicle (FFV), and many don’t even realize it.
+An FFV can run on any blend of ethanol from E10 up to E85.
+With a flex fuel vehicle, you can fill up with any ethanol blend, in any amount, at any time.
 A computer in the engine automatically adjusts for the varying percentage of ethanol in the fuel.

-To see if your car is compatible with flex fuel, check your owner’s manual.
-Look for a flex fuel badge on your vehicle (usually on the truck lid, tailgate or rear quarter panel).
-You might also have a yellow gas cap or a decal inside your fuel door.
+To see if a car is compatible with flex fuel, check the owner’s manual or look for a flex fuel badge on the vehicle.
+A flex fuel badge is usually on the trunk lid, tailgate or rear quarter panel.
+Flex fuel vehicles often also have a yellow gas cap or a decal inside the fuel door.

 Octane is a measure of the ignition quality of gasoline.
-The higher the octane number, the less susceptible the fuel is to “knocking.”
-Knocking occurs when the fuel prematurely burns in the engine’s combustion chamber due to compression – instead of being ignited by the spark as the engine is designed.
-The higher the octane number, the more compression the fuel can withstand before igniting.
-And ultimately, the more efficiently the engine performs.
+The higher the octane number, the less susceptible the fuel is to "knocking," which occurs when fuel prematurely burns in the engine's combustion chamber due to compression instead of being ignited by the spark as designed.
+The higher the octane number, the more compression the fuel can withstand before igniting, and the more efficiently the engine performs.

-Ethanol naturally adds octane to gasoline and does so with a renewable, clean-burning and less expensive octane source.
-The higher the ethanol blend, the higher the octane rating.
-Straight ethanol has a 113 octane rating.
+Ethanol naturally adds octane to gasoline and does so with a renewable, clean-burning and less-expensive octane source.
+The higher the ethanol blend, the higher the octane rating: pure ethanol has a 113 octane rating.

 Unleaded 88 is another name for E15.
-Both terms are used to describe a fuel blend of 15% ethanol biofuel and 85% gasoline.
+Both terms describe a fuel blend of 15% ethanol biofuel and 85% gasoline.
+The "88" refers to its octane rating, which is higher than regular unleaded gasoline (typically 87).

-Like other ethanol biofuel blends, Unleaded 88 is a cleaner-burning fuel than regular gasoline, because it reduces the amount of carbon dioxide emitted in vehicle exhaust.
+Like other ethanol blends, Unleaded 88 is a cleaner-burning fuel than regular gasoline because it reduces the amount of carbon dioxide emitted in vehicle exhaust.

-More than 98% of the fuel in the United States is a blend that contains up to 10% ethanol.
-This blend is often called E10.
-This blend of 10% ethanol and 90% gasoline is sold in every state.
-It is approved by the Environmental Protection Agency (EPA) for use in every conventional gas-powered engine.
+More than 98% of the fuel in the United States is a blend that contains up to 10% ethanol, often called E10.
+This blend of up to 10% ethanol and 90% gasoline is sold in every state and is approved by the Environmental Protection Agency (EPA) for use in every conventional gas-powered engine.

-Ethanol is a biofuel added to regular gas because it burns cleaner and has a higher octane than gas alone.
-Because of this, ethanol benefits the environment by reducing harmful vehicle emissions.
-These benefits have made ethanol a major part of United States environmental policy for decades, including the Clean Air Act of 1990.
+Ethanol is a biofuel added to regular gas because it burns cleaner and has a higher octane than gasoline alone.
+As a result, ethanol benefits the environment by reducing harmful vehicle emissions, which has made it a major part of United States environmental policy for decades, including the Clean Air Act of 1990.

-Another reason ethanol is blended into gas sold the United States is that ethanol increases the country’s energy security.
-Because it is made in America, ethanol reduces the country’s reliance on foreign oil.
+Ethanol is also blended into American gas because it increases the country's energy security—because it's made in America from homegrown corn, ethanol reduces our reliance on foreign oil.

 Making the Most of Ethanol Production